kebasaa/qr_apostilles/README.md

 In order for the documents to be easily transferrable, the name fields will contain both a simple ASCII (latin alphabet, English) version as is common in passports and identification documents (in the machine-readable strip), and in any set of additional languages for special symbols or scripts.
 Language-specific fields are specified using the ISO 639-3 three-letter language codes.

-## Examples
+## Examples of common documents

 ### Birth certificate

 When a child is born, the issuing authority (hospital, population office, judge or similar) scans the machine-readable strips of identity documents (ID or passport) of both parents.

 The following fields are automatically added based on this information:
-1. *Citizenship(s):* A child usually carries the citizenships of both parents, and in some cases that of the place of birth
+1. *Citizenship(s):* A child usually carries the citizenships of both parents, and in some cases that of the place of birth.
+Note that some countries add the citizenship of a place or province of origin in a secondary field
 2. *Surname and surname format:* Multiple options are available here, but this is typically determined automatically based on the citizenship.
 In the case of multiple citizenships, the one of the options is chosen out of all the allowable ones from the countries of citizenship.
 Options are the following:
    1. Surname of the father (e.g., common in Germany)
    2. Surname of the mother (e.g., accepted alternative to (1) in Switzerland)